Exporting dairy products to the European Union

-The EU has specific requirements for TPC and BMCC to ensure that milk is not collected from cows that are unhealthy is not used in the manufacture of dairy products.
+The EU has specific requirements for TPC and BMCC to ensure that milk collected from cows that are unhealthy is not used in the manufacture of dairy products.

 TPC and BMCC levels must be monitored from each of your suppliers using rolling geometric averages.

 Samples must be taken from each supply farm at a minimum frequency of: